 Range Roads 231 and 232 Functional Planning Study

-Range Roads 231 and 232 between Highway 630/Wye Road and Township Road 522/Whitemud Extension connect communities in south Strathcona County to Sherwood Park.
+Range Roads 231 and 232 between Highway 630/Wye Road and Highway 628/Whitemud Extension connect communities in south Strathcona County to Sherwood Park.
 These roads will require upgrades as growth and development occur.
-This study will recommend upgrades to safety and traffic flow to support future growth.
+This study will recommend improvements to safety and traffic flow to support future growth.

 Strathcona County has retained ISL Engineering and Land Services to conduct a Functional Planning Study (FPS) for Range Roads 231 and 232.
 An FPS looks at the long-term needs of the roads including the number of lanes, intersection controls, trail requirements, and drainage requirements.